Maintaining proper grounding on your .strandberg* guitar

 If you have access to an ohm-meter, follow these steps to diagnose and correct the issue:

 - Remove the bridge and see if touching the head of the bridge mounting screw eliminates the buzz.
-If it does, the problem lies in the string's failure to connect the screw with the saddle.
+If it does, the problem probably lies in the string's failure to connect the screw with the saddle.
 To resolve this, sand off the spring and gently stretch it to ensure a secure connection.